Sebastian Mallaby: Early life

 Sebastian Mallaby was born in May 1964, the son of Sir Christopher Mallaby, who was Ambassador of the United Kingdom to Germany (1988–1993) and Ambassador of the United Kingdom to France (1993–1996), and Lady Pascale Mallaby.
-He was educated at Eton College, won an academic scholarship to Oxford University, and graduated in 1986 with a First Class degree in modern history.
+He was educated at Eton College, won an academic scholarship to Oxford University, and graduated in 1986 with a first class degree in modern history.

 Career

 Mallaby worked at The Washington Post from 1999 to 2007 as a columnist and member of the editorial board.
-Prior to that he spent thirteen years with The Economist, in London, where he wrote about foreign policy and international finance.
-He also spent time in Africa, where he covered Nelson Mandela's release and the collapse of apartheid; and in Japan, where he covered the breakdown of the country's political and economic consensus during the 90s.
+Prior to that he spent thirteen years with The Economist in London, where he wrote about foreign policy and international finance.
+He also spent time in Africa, where he covered Nelson Mandela's release and the collapse of apartheid; and in Japan, where he covered the breakdown of the country's political and economic consensus during the 1990’s.

-Between 1997 and 1999 Mallaby was the Economist’s Washington bureau chief and wrote the magazine's weekly "Lexington" column on American politics and foreign policy.
+Between 1997 and 1999, Mallaby was The Economist’s Washington bureau chief and wrote the magazine's weekly "Lexington" column on American politics and foreign policy.
 Foreign Affairs published his essay "The Reluctant Imperialist" about failed states in 2002.
 Mallaby is a two-time Pulitzer Prize finalist: in 2005 for editorials on Darfur and in 2007 for a series on economic inequality in America.

-He wrote a long read for The Guardian on 'the cult of the expert - and how it collapsed'.
+He wrote a long article for The Guardian on 'the cult of the expert - and how it collapsed'.